RFernandezNixxes/boogy90.github.io/RootSignaturesAsm.md

   v_cvt_pkrtz_f16_f32  v1, s4, s5                       // 000000000010: D52F0001 00000A04
   exp           mrt0, v0, v0, v1, v1 done compr vm      // 000000000018: F8001C0F 00000100
 ```

+### The end

+I hope this post gave a bit of insight on how different type of root signature parameters change the way a shader is compiled.